|

 PAPERCRETE IN WET CONDITIONS:

-letter came from a gentleman who lives in a very wet and humid location in
+letter came from a Greg Penn, who lives in a very wet and humid location in

 August 1,